Welcome

 WH is working with the USEPA under an Administrative Order on Consent for remedial design and engineering and a Consent Decree for remedial action implementation for Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2.
 Additional information about the remedy can be found on the OU8 Remedy page.

-• Remedy demonstration campaigns were successfully performed in 2020, 2021, 2022, and 2023 providing important information on the most effective processes and procedures.
-The information from these campaigns will be used to finalize the remedial design and move the project into the remedial action phase.
+• Remedy demonstration trials were successfully performed in 2020, 2021, 2022, 2023, and early 2024 providing important information on the most effective processes and procedures.

 Site-wide Remedy